 No one likes nonstop pitches.
 I usually start by sharing value and leaving a simple link or mention of my offer at the end.
 This way, you connect first, sell second.
 Being human and helpful makes you memorable.
 It’s also smart to invite feedback—ask open questions and encourage conversation through comments or polls.

-Your First Customers Often Come From Inside Your Own Network
+Your First Customers Often Come From Your Existing Network

 Don’t be surprised if your first buyer is a friend, family member, or social follower.
 That’s totally normal.
 Each tiny win builds momentum.
 Every product listing, post, or email you make expands your reach a bit more.